MCC-WH/Token/README.md

 **Token**: Token-Based Representation for Image Retrieval
 ========
-🆕✅🎉 _updated: 21th April 2022: We release different pre-trained models._
+🆕✅🎉 _updated: 21th April 2022: We release different model weights._
+🆕✅🎉 _updated: 15th December 2021: We extend the proposed aggregation method to a variety of existing local features._

 # mAP performance of the proposed model
 We provide results of **Token**.